 What is the origin of the term?

 Overlanding, unlike off-road tours or camping trips, typically involves long-distance travel to remote locations that are poorly documented and little explored beforehand.
 Other characteristics that define Overlanding include self-sufficiency, adventure, survival, and discovery.
-Depending on where we are travelling, overlanding can include a variety of different elements.
+Depending on where we are travelling, Overlanding can include a variety of different elements.
 For example driving through mud, on gravel, in snow or on asphalt roads.
 Some of the most popular places for off roading are South Africa, Australia, USA, Albania and Marocco.

-Despite the strict definition, overlanding is not just about travelling to remote regions for us.
-Rather, it is a form of adventure travel where you venture into the unknown, discovering new cultures and developing yourself as a person.
+Despite the strict definition, Overlanding is not just about travelling to remote regions for us.
+Rather, it is a form of adventure travel where you venture into the unknown, discover new cultures and develop yourself as a person.

 Overlanding vehicles and essential gear

 Travelling into unfamiliar territory requires a well-equipped vehicle.
 But one must not forget that it is only a tool with which one achieves the goal.
 Of course, the equipment you carry is just as important as the vehicle.
 Plenty of water, your own power supply, gear to prepare a warm meal, tools and a sufficient amount of groceries.
 The selection is of course very individual and depends on the destination region to which we travel.

 So are you an overlander?